-If you do this, you must use the --cpreproc command-line option together with the --cpreproc\opts command-line option when invoking the assembler.
-This causes armasm to call armclang to preprocess the file before assembling it.
+If you require armclang preprocessing, you must use the --cpreproc command-line option together with the --cpreproc\opts command-line option when invoking the assembler.
+Including these options causes armasm to call armclang to preprocess the file before assembling it.